wethod/learning-center-source/content/pipeline/index.md

 * 90% - We are going to do it and we now have the ‘job order’
 * 100% - It’s all ready, we also have the ‘client PO’

+**Job order**
+Add the job order that identifies your project.

+You can choose any formatting you like, as long as the job order you enter is unique.

+To help you with this, you can take advantage of automatic generation.

+Activate the feature from the [company settings section]({{< relref "settings/index.md#company" >}}), and associate a template with the job order categories you want.

+This way, from the details of a project, you can create the job order by clicking on the "Generate" button.
+You will be prompted with the first available job order, following the formatting you have indicated in the template.

+Remember that generation is not available if you have not yet activated the feature, or if the project's category does not currently have any associated templates.

 **Client**

 Enter the client you are going to work for.